tigoe/DataloggingExamples/docs/wifi-datalogger.md

 ````
 As with the node.js server, you can also include any sensor characteristics that you want to add.
 The Arduino examples in this collection send light and color temperature levels in lux (`lux`) and degrees Kelvin (`ct`), respectively, and the script looks for those characteristics as names of the column headings in the spreadsheet.

 This script works a bit differently from the node.js server above.
 The names of your client's sensor characteristics must match the column headings in the spreadsheet.
 When a client sends a request, the script reads the names of the column headings in the spreadsheet and compares the characteristics' key names from the JSON object with the column headings.
 If the client's data has a characteristic matching one of the column heads, the script inserts the data into that column.
+For example, the Arduino client in this repository sends the following: `uid`,`dateTime`,`lux`,`ct`,`uptime`.
+So the Google sheet needs headings with the same names in order to capture it all.

 #### Google Script URLs